steinwurf/wurfapi/test/data/template_recordings/builtin_namespace_synopsis.rst

         A is actually a double.

     Parameter ``b``:
-        Whereas b is an int.
+        Whereas b is a pointer to an int.

     Returns: